A Week of Impact in Ghana

 Ronny and Steve began their trip at House of Grace-Ghana, where they were welcomed by the girls with music, laughter, and smiles.
 Ronny even shared a special moment singing with the girls—a beautiful reminder of the joy and family that define House of Grace.

-While on campus, they spent meaningful time with the staff who care for the girls each day.
+While on campus, they spent meaningful time with the team who care for the girls each day.
 Ronny and Steve took the opportunity to thank them for their hard work, dedication, and unwavering commitment to the mission of Global Servants in West Africa.

 Exploring the Fish Ponds & Mushroom House